-As explained in my previous post Online or test center proctoring: Which is best?, a new way of proctoring certification exams is rapidly gaining traction.
-With online proctoring, candidates takes exams at their office or home, with a proctor observing via video camera over the Internet.
+As explained in our previous post Online or Test Center Proctoring: Which is Best?, a new way of proctoring certification exams is rapidly gaining traction.
+With online proctoring, candidates take exams at their office or home, with a proctor observing via video camera over the Internet.

-Test center vulnerabilities are not always as obvious as they are in the picture to the right (source here), but they are myriad.
+Test center vulnerabilities are not always as obvious as they are in this photograph, but they are myriad.
 This recent photo shows parents in India climbing the walls of a building to help their children pass exams, with proctors bribed to help.
 According to Standard Digital:

 “Supervisors stationed at notorious test centres vie for the postings, enticed by the prospect of bribes from parents eager to have their wards scrape through.”